Genesis 6.5

 from a purely straightforward Scriptural viewpoint,

-an emphatic Yes!
+is an emphatic Yes!

 Doing something bad is also being wicked,